morikeli/MoriKeli/README.md

 Python | Full stack web developer | Flutter developer
 -----------------------------------------------------

 I learnt how to code after joining university to study Computer Science.
-I started with HTML, but recently I found a passion for back end web development using Django and mobile app development using Flutter
+I started with HTML, but recently I found a passion for back end web development using Django and mobile app development using Flutter.

 *   🌍  I'm based in Nairobi, Kenya
 *   🧠  I'm learning Tensorflow